-Interview will be arranged for applicants to assess their background knowledge, experience, commitment as well as their capability and suitability for the programme.
+Interview may be arranged for applicants to assess their background knowledge, experience, commitment as well as their capability and suitability for the programme.

 Applicants are expected to be able to communicate in English at an advanced level, meeting one or more of the following qualifications:

-(b) A band score of 6.5 or above in IELTS; or
+(b) A band score of 6.5 or above in IELTS (Academic); or

 (c) TOEFL scores of 550 (paper-based) or 79 (internet-based); or

 (d) CET-6 (College English Test band 6): 450.

 At the time of application, applicants are required to submit the following supporting documents along with their application:

 – HKID card (for local applicants); Passport or other identity documents of home country (for non-local applicants);

 – Degree certificate(s)/graduation diploma(s) if graduated;